Musical instrument: Construction

 Musical instrument construction is a specialized trade that requires years of training, practice, and sometimes an apprenticeship.
 Most makers of musical instruments specialize in one genre of instruments; for example, a luthier makes only stringed instruments.
 Some make only one type of instrument such as a piano.
 Whatever the instrument constructed, the instrument maker must consider materials, construction technique, and decoration, creating a balanced instrument that is both functional and aesthetically pleasing.
-Some builders are focused on a more artistic approach and develop experimental musical instruments, often meant for individual playing styles developed by the builder themself.
+Some builders focus on a more artistic approach and develop experimental musical instruments, like Harry Partch, who created many instruments to play his own music based on unequal intervals in just intonation.

 User interfaces

 The five-manual, 522-stop detached console at the United States Naval Academy Chapel crafted by R. A. Colby, Inc.

 Regardless of how the sound is produced, many musical instruments have a keyboard as the user interface.
 Keyboard instruments are any instruments that are played with a musical keyboard, which is a row of small keys that can be pressed.
 Every key generates one or more sounds; most keyboard instruments have extra means (pedals for a piano, stops and a pedal keyboard for an organ) to manipulate these sounds.
 They may produce sound by wind being fanned (organ) or pumped (accordion), vibrating strings either hammered (piano) or plucked (harpsichord), by electronic means (synthesizer), or in some other way.
 Sometimes, instruments that do not usually have a keyboard, such as the glockenspiel, are fitted with one.
-Though they have no moving parts and are struck by mallets held in the player's hands, they have the same physical arrangement of keys and produce soundwaves in a similar manner.
+Though keyboard percussion instruments have the same physical arrangement as a musical keyboard, they are composed of bars instead of keys.

 The theremin, an electrophone, is played without physical contact by the player.
-The theremin senses the proximity of the player's hands, which triggers changes in its sound.
-More recently, a MIDI controller keyboard used with a digital audio workstation may have a musical keyboard and a bank of sliders, knobs, and buttons that change many sound parameters of a synthesizer.
+The theremin senses the proximity of each the player's hands to an antennae, which control pitch and amplitude respectively.
+More recently, the invention of the MIDI technical standard has given rise to a variety of MIDI controllers that can change the sound parameters of electronic musical instruments, like synthesizers.
+These controllers include MIDI keyboards, as well as a wide range of more specialised designs.